bowman2001/perplexdoc/content/doc/basic/link/index.md

 ```

-The reason for always letting pass fragments that are unrecognizable for the template is the following: Only headings and their identifiers got an additional data structure in Hugo recently.
+The reason for not reporting missing fragments by default is the following: Only headings and their identifiers got an additional data structure in Hugo recently.
 When a link references other less common identifiers --- manual [anchors](anchor) or line numbers in code blocks for example --- the link hook invalidates them falsely because there is no way to find them in a Hugo template.
 Should you have a lot of these, you may want to leave the error level for fragments set to {$ignore} most of the time.
-But the warning level of the hook proves to be very valuable for reporting missing heading references at build time.
+But the warning level may still prove to be very valuable for reporting missing heading references at build time.
 Now you know which warnings you can just ignore if these warnings are enabled.

 There is no possibility to throw an error for missing fragments just because not all fragments can be checked in a Hugo template.
 Valid content shouldn’t be able to stop a site from getting rendered.